Paatal/project-repo-template/README.md

 ## Team members

-Include any members considered part of the project team - internal to CD2H sites and commuinity members.
+Include any members considered part of the project team - internal to CD2H sites and community members.

 Members(s) | Site
 ----------|--------------|